-Figure~\ref{fig:radius} also reveals that the in-medium charge radius increases at different rates for different mesons.
-The pion's charge radius grows the fastest among the charged mesons, while the $D$ meson exhibits the slowest increase.
-In contrast, for the neutral mesons, the neutral pion’s radius remains zero due to the cancellation between quark and antiquark contributions with the same quark and antiquark flavor species, $u\bar{u}$ and $d\bar{d}$.
-However, the charge radius of the neutral $D$ meson increases the fastest among the neutral mesons.
+Among the charged mesons, the pion's charge radius expands the fastest, whereas the $D$ meson exhibits the slowest growth.
+For neutral mesons, the neutral pion’s charge radius remains zero due to the exact cancellation between its quark and antiquark contributions, which share the same flavor composition ($u\bar{u}$ and $d\bar{d}$).
+In contrast, the neutral $D$ meson displays the most significant charge radius increase among neutral mesons.

-Interestingly, the charged kaon and $B$ meson radii increase nearly identically, despite their different quark compositions.
-This similarity can be attributed to the quark contents, as the $B^+(u\bar{b})$ and $K^+(u\bar{s})$ mesons share a similar behavior, while the $D^+(c\bar{d})$ meson shows a smaller increase, likely because the light quark appears as the antiquark in the $D^+$ meson.
-In addition, the participating quark absolute charges are $2/3$ and $1/3$ for the quark flavors $u$ and $d$, respectively
+Interestingly, despite their different quark contents, the charged kaon and $B$ meson exhibit nearly identical increases in charge radius, with the difference in the vector potential effect arising from its scaling by the invariant mass in $V_{q\omega}/M_0^*$ from Eq.~\eqref{eq:vector}.
+This similarity can be attributed to their quark content, as the $B^+(u\bar{b})$ and $K^+(u\bar{s})$ mesons behave similarly, whereas the $D^+(c\bar{d})$ meson shows a smaller increase, likely due to the presence of a light antiquark instead of a light quark.
+Additionally, the participating quark charges play a role in this behavior, with the absolute charges of the $u$ and $d$ quarks being $2/3$ and $1/3$, respectively.